 This grass fed beef has a flavour unlike anything else.
 Rich, strong and heavily marbled.
 It's unbelievably tender.

-Always allow steak to rest for 15 minutes at room temperature before cooking and another 5 minutes after you've cooked them.
+Always allow this cut to rest for 15 minutes at room temperature before cooking.
+And rest for 15 minutes after cooking.

 Whole 3-4 months